albert-io/vaska/README.md

 });
 ```

-We may then declare any number of `resources` which represent various resources we may request, create, or modify the various entities on the server.
+We may then declare any number of `resources` which represent various entities we may request, create, or modify on the server.
 A `resource` in this context typically has a one-to-one mapping to a specific endpoint, though this is not necessarily enforced or required.

 ```
 const userResource = {